lablayers/2014-website/readme.md

 A website for my digital self for the digital era.
 It really reflects who I am and my colorful personality! :)

-This is the third time I have registered my website in nearly a year.
+This is the third time I have redesigned my website in nearly a year.
 Known issues can be found in this repo's [GitHub Issues](https://github.com/LabLayers/lablayers.github.io/issues).

 ## What's New?
 * Just about everything!